 When you observe your student exhibiting one or more of the following in their math lessons, it is hard to not become concerned about whether your student is behind or not:

-• Your student is not ready for the math curricula which indicate their corresponding grade level.
+• Your student is not ready for the math curriculum suggested by their corresponding grade level.

 • They are working at a lower level than another child the same age.

 • Math does not come quickly or easily to them.

 • Your student does not seem to retain previously learned information.

 The first step to supporting your child is to try to be realistic while avoiding the “my student is behind” mindset.
 There is no such thing as “behind.”
 Wherever they are regarding math skills at this moment—for whatever reason—is where they are.